-There will be a designated entrance and exit to the park, the coaches, players and spectators should
+- Participants shall follow the designated entrance and exit to the park, the coaches, players and spectators

 Players, Managers and Coaches

-Players will be assigned a slot in the dugout or along the fence to keep their personal equipment: Helmet, glove, batting gloves, water bottle, etc.
+- Players will be assigned a slot in the dugout to keep their personal equipment: Helmet, glove, batting gloves, water bottle, etc.

 his/her own bat, the Little Leaguers of Kenosha will provide one for use during the season.
 The bat

 must be maintained properly and returned at the end of the season.